Photo: Nadine Padilla

 Profile

+Professor Padilla is a UNM School of Law alum and graduated with the Natural Resources and Environmental Law Certificate and Clinical Honors.
+Prior to joining the UNMSOL faculty, she served in an appointed position as the Deputy Cabinet Secretary of the New Mexico Indian Affairs Department.
+She practiced environmental law with a non-profit environmental law firm in Santa Fe and brings over two decades of experience working with tribes and environmental justice communities throughout our state.
 Nadine Padilla is Navajo and Pueblo (Isleta/Laguna) from Bluewater Lake, NM.
-Nadine is a UNM School of Law alum and graduated with the Natural Resources and Environmental Law Certificate and Clinical Honors.
-Prior to joining the UNMSOL faculty, Nadine served in an appointed position as the Deputy Cabinet Secretary of the New Mexico Indian Affairs Department.
-Nadine practiced environmental law with a non-profit environmental law firm in Santa Fe and brings over a decade of experience working with tribes and environmental justice communities throughout our state.